 By September, 2005, drowning in grief from the loss of my beloved shepherds, Cyril (my BFF) and Missie (a foundling/rescue) I decided to head for New Orleans.
 At the time, the effects of Hurricane Katrina were an ongoing assault in Canadian living rooms.
 Rescuers everywhere were heading south, trying to help the thousands of American animals and pet-owners in distress.
 I decided to send an email to as many people as I could to raise funds for a trip to the deep south.
 The response was overwhelming – Canadian advocates and rescuers were wringing their hands, anxious to do something, anything, for the animals.
 It didn’t take long to round up a healthy mailing list, a van, gas money, supplies, drivers, and we were on our way.

 It was an incredible experience, education and opportunity.
 We met hundreds of Canadian & American rescuers involved in the recovery, rehabilitation and placement of Katrina animals.
 We stayed at the Best Friends (.org) compound with 800 cats and dogs, with rescuers and staff rotating by the dozens at St. Francis’ Animal Sanctuary in southern Mississippi.
-With the help of Cambridge & District Humane Society, we were successful in bringing home an approximate 60 animals over three runs.
+With the help of the late Bonnie Deekon at Cambridge & District Humane Society, we were successful in bringing home an approximate 60 animals over three runs.